Finnish National Socialist Labor Organisation: Founding

 Acting as a diplomat, Teo Snellman became bitter against the state when his career was interrupted in 1934 by a scandal.
 Snellman thought himself innocent, blamed the Jews, and began writing for various newspapers on the far right.
 He became acquainted with Nazism and was in contact with, among others, the Finnish-Socialist Workers' Party.

 After the Winter War, Snellman began planning new organizations.
 In June 1940, the weekly newspaper Vapaa Suomi began publication, declaring itself a supporter of the “national reform movement”.
 In August 1940, the magazine organized an open event where participants decided to establish a National Reform Organization to advance the ideas put forward by Snellman.

 KUT actively disseminated propaganda and organized study clubs.
-In addition to Snellman, the events were hosted by Eino Tilus, Hans Kalm, Toivo Loikkanen, Lauri Leinonen and Arvi Nuorimo. taught young people.
+In addition to Snellman, the events were hosted by Eino Tilus, Hans Kalm, Toivo Loikkanen, Lauri Leinonen and Arvi Nuorimo.
+Artturi Vuorimaa taught young people.
 By the spring of 1941, local organizations were established in 13 municipalities outside Helsinki.

-In mid-September 1940, KUT founded the propaganda department Stormers, led by SS man Edvard Karvonen.
+In mid-September 1940, KUT founded the security department Stormers, led by SS man Edvard Karvonen.